Remote Identity Proofing: Definition & Potential Threats

 Remote identity proofing is a requirement of protocols such as Anti Money Laundering (AML) and Know Your Client (KYC).
 AML seeks to prevent tax evasion and other money-related criminal activities, while KYC helps to mitigate online fraud, identity theft, false chargebacks, and terrorism sponsoring.

-Remote identity proofing provides numerous benefits to the companies, as it boosts digital onboarding.
+Remote identity proofing provides numerous benefits to the companies, as it boosts digital onboarding enhanced with biometric antispoofing.
 Its biggest advantage is reduced or almost no service times.

 At the same time, remote identity proofing is also exposed to threats.
 Malicious actors can bypass identity verification with the help of various techniques collectively known as presentation attacks (PAs).
-PAs range from primitive tools, such as printed photos, to sophisticated techniques like digital face manipulations.
+PAs range from primitive tools, such as printed photos, to more sophisticated techniques, according to facial Antispoofing Wiki.

 Generic Identity Proofing System